 At the third hearing, on March 10, 2018, the demographer will present one or more working draft maps that will be developed based on input received at the first two meetings.
 The City Council will review the working draft(s) of the district map(s) during the meeting and give direction to the demographer on how to modify the draft(s), which will be done live and in public.
 If more than one working draft is presented by the demographer, the City Council will narrow the choice down and approve one draft map to move forward.

-On April 10, 2018, City Council is planning on holding the final Public Hearing and adopt the ordinance for the by-district election system and district boundaries.
+On May 8, 2018, City Council is planning on holding the final Public Hearing and will vote on adopting the ordinance for the by-district election system and district boundaries.